-Other limitations of our work include uncertainties associated with the HIRAM wind speed, and the lack of interannual variability.
-Due to the cubic dependency of dust emission to wind speed (cf. Eq.
-1), small variations in the high tail of the wind speed distribution between meteorological datasets can produce large differences in the resulting budget.
-Comparing HIRAM zonal winds with NCEP-reanalysis [Kalnay et al., 1996], Zhao et al. [2009] showed that the root mean square error is the lowest for HIRAM compared to 10 other models in the World Climate Research Program (WCRP) Coupled Model Intercomparison Project 3 (CMIP3) database [Meehl et al., 2007].
-On the other hand, Menut [2008] found a factor 3 difference between the emission fluxes calculated with NCEP and ECMWF meteorological fields, NCEP having the lowest emissions.
-In addition to this inherent variability between models, some sub-scale processes important for dust generation are not explicitly resolved because of model resolution.
-These processes include evaporationally-driven, cold-near-surface outflows from organized moist convection and turbulent circulation in dry convective boundary layer [Knippertz and Todd, 2012].
+[112] Other limitations of our work include uncertainties associated with the HIRAM wind speed and the lack of interannual variability.
+Due to the cubic dependency of dust emission to wind speed (cf. equation (1)), small variations in the high tail of the wind speed distribution between meteorological data sets can produce large differences in the resulting budget.
+Comparing HIRAM zonal winds with National Centers for Environmental Prediction (NCEP) reanalysis [Kalnay et al., 1996], Zhao et al. [2009] showed that the root-mean-square error is the lowest for HIRAM compared to 10 other models in the World Climate Research Program Coupled Model Intercomparison Project 3 database [Meehl et al., 2007].
+On the other hand, Menut [2008] found a factor of 3 difference between the emission fluxes calculated with NCEP and European Centre for Medium-Range Weather Forecasts meteorological fields, NCEP having the lowest emissions.
+In addition to this inherent variability between models, some subscale processes important for dust generation are not explicitly resolved because of model resolution.
+These processes include evaporationally driven, cold, near-surface outflows from organized moist convection and turbulent circulation in dry convective boundary layer [Knippertz and Todd, 2012].
 To resolve these processes explicitly, a model would require a resolution of 10 km or finer [Marsham et al., 2011], a capability not yet available for most global models.
 We have shown that anthropogenic sources are often located in regions influenced by monsoon winds, where such convective regimes often occur.
-Thus we may underestimate dust emissions from these regions.
-This may also explain the apparent discrepancy between the high M-DB2 FoO sources seen in the Sahel (Figure 7) and in the Southern High Plains (Figure 11) but the low emissions calculated for these areas (Figure 16b).
+Thus, we may underestimate dust emissions from these regions.
+This may also explain the apparent discrepancy between the high M-DB2 FoO sources seen in the Sahel (Figure 7) and in the southern high plains (Figure 11) but the low emissions calculated for these areas (Figure 16b).